Marc Antoine de Beaumont: Napoleonic Wars

 Beaumont led the 3rd Dragoon Division at the Battle of Jena on 14 October 1806 in the War of the Fourth Coalition.
 His division was one of the three present with Marshal Joachim Murat at the Capitulation of Erfurt.
 The 3rd Division included the 5th, 8th, 12th, 16th, 19th, and 21st Dragoon Regiments.
 He was active in the pursuit of Prince Hohenlohe's Prussian corps.
 He was present in the action of Zehdenick on 26 October.
 Beaumont played a prominent role at the Battle of Prenzlau on 28 October.
 After the Prussian rear guard under Prince Augustus of Prussia became separated from the marching column, Beaumont charged it repeatedly, driving it northward.
 He finally pinned the rear guard against the Uecker River, forcing it to surrender.
 Hohenlohe capitulated with his main body soon afterward.
 He was present at the Battle of Czarnowo on 23 December 1806.

 Emperor Napoleon named Beaumont a Senator on 14 August 1807 and a Count of the Empire in March 1808.
 That year he was also awarded the Order of the Iron Crown, the Military Order of Max Joseph of Bavaria, and the Order of Fidelity of Baden.

 In 1809 Beaumont commanded the Reserve Division under Marshal François Christophe de Kellermann.
 Based at Frankfurt-on-the-Main, the all-arms unit consisted of 826 men from elite companies of line and light infantry regiments, 1,251 Württemberg infantry, 527 Bavarian infantry, a 160-man foot artillery company with eight guns, and the following provisional dragoon regiments, 1st - 697 sabers, 2nd - 669 sabers, 3rd - 515 sabers, 4th - 771 sabers, and 5th - 792 sabers.
 This force did not fight at the Battle of Wagram.

 In 1814, the Senate officially passed laws deposing Napoleon.
-King Louis XVIII of France bestowed the Order of Saint Louis on Beaumont in June 1814.
+King Louis XVIII bestowed the Order of Saint Louis on Beaumont in June 1814.
 He was not employed during the Hundred Days.
 After the Bourbon Restoration he commanded a division in the Army of Paris.

 Family

-Beaumont married Louis-Nicolas Davout's sister Julie (1771–1846) in 1801.
+Beaumont married in 1801 to Julie d'Avout (1771–1846), sister of Louis-Nicolas d'Avout, Prince of Eckmühl, Duke of Auerstedt.
 He died on 4 February 1830 and was buried in the same tomb as his brother-in-law Davout with whom he shared a long friendship.
 The name BEAUMONT is engraved on Column 17 of the Arc de Triomphe.
 The surname was shared with another French officer, Louis-Chrétien Carrière, Baron de Beaumont (1771–1813), who temporarily led a brigade under Beaumont at Prenzlau.